 We have heard of people who think writing content for their website is like a piece of cake.
 It’s wonderful if you know what you’re talking about.
-But, some really do not understand that this copywriting skill set rarely comes easy.
+But, some really do not understand that this web copywriting skill rarely comes easy.

 We do our research in-depth to create real results for us, then for you.
 So, you can surely count on us.

 Remember, keep track of your website performance consistently.
 We would love to hear that you are one of our satisfied customers too.
-Indirectly, of course!

 - Identify your copy objective

 - The goal of each line is to get the next line read

 - Customers’ needs and desires matter the most

 - Write to a friend (special tips here)

 - Address objections and alternatives